 • What is the average speed of the racing cars?

-• How many different types of musical instruments are there in each school of the board?
+• How many different types of musical instruments are there in each school of the School Board?

-• What is the favourite ice cream flavour of the students at Les Épinettes School?
+• What are the favourite ice cream flavours of the students at Les Épinettes School?

 Ask students to choose a question of interest from those suggested above.
 Ask them questions such as the following: